mdn/temp-processes/issues.md

 These are the general steps for working on an issue:

 1. **Find an issue:** If you're looking to contribute, search for issues with `help wanted` or `good first issue` label.
 Most repositories have issues with these labels.
 You are welcome to browse and pick an issue that is suitable for your skill set.
+Another useful place to look for issues to work on is the [MDN Contributors Task Board](https://github.com/orgs/mdn/projects/25).
+This project view lists open issues from multiple repositories.
+You can filter the list based on the topics (`Labels` column) you're interested in.
+See the description of some of the [labels](#Set_other_labels) that get applied during the issue triage process.

    > **Note:** An issue with the `needs triage` label indicates that the MDN Web Docs core team has not reviewed the issue yet, and you shouldn't begin work on it.

-2. **Assign yourself to the issue:** After finding an issue you'd like to work on, make sure no one else is assigned to the issue.
-Add a comment saying you would like to work on it, and assign the issue to yourself.
+2. **Assign the issue to yourself:** After finding an issue you'd like to work on, make sure no one else is assigned to the issue.
+Add a comment saying you would like to work on it, and [assign the issue to yourself](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users#assigning-an-individual-issue-or-pull-request).

 3. **Do the research:** Most issues need some investigation before work can start.